Henry Norris (courtier): Arrest, trial and execution

 With the committals in hand, Cromwell proceeded to arrange the trial for the four who were not members of the higher nobility (i.e. Norris, William Brereton and Sir Francis Weston, who were landed gentry, and Mark Smeaton, who was a commoner).
 The trial was held in Westminster Hall on 12 May.
 The jury was packed with people who had reason to be hostile to Anne Boleyn's cause or had a personal enmity with one of the accused, but also with Anne's own father Thomas Boleyn, her uncle, the Duke of Norfolk and the man she had wished to marry 13 years before, Henry Percy, 6th Earl of Northumberland.
 Sir William Paulet, controller of the King's household, was one of the judges.
 All four pleaded not guilty to all the charges with the exception of Smeaton, who, as a commoner, was subjected to torture and pleaded guilty to one charge of adultery.
 The accused had to improvise their defences on the spot, with no help from any defence counsel, and no advance warning of the evidence.
 The hostile prosecutors duly secured a guilty verdict.
 All four were sentenced to be hanged, drawn and quartered.
 Because all were in service of the Royal Court, this sentence was commuted to the less terrifying one of beheading by the executioner's axe.

 The execution was carried out on 17 May 1536 on Tower Hill.
 Unlike the other accused, who with carefully chosen words indicated their innocence, Norris did not risk reimposition of the harsher method of execution and so said little on the scaffold.
 According to Sir Robert Naunton, Queen Elizabeth I always honoured his memory, believing that he died "in a noble cause and in the justification of her mother's innocence."

+Henry VIII took possession of Norris's house "Parlaunt" at Langley Marish.
+When Henry married Anne of Cleves in 1540, furnishings from Parlaunt were taken to Oatlands Palace.

 Portrayals

-In Wolf Hall, a TV mini-series adaptation of the historical novels Wolf Hall and Bring Up the Bodies by Hilary Mantel, Harry Norris was portrayed by Luke Roberts.
+In Wolf Hall, a BBC Two series adaptation of the historical novels Wolf Hall and Bring Up the Bodies by Hilary Mantel, Harry Norris was portrayed by Luke Roberts.

-In ‘’The Tudors’’ (2007-2010), a Showtime original series, Henry Norris was portrayed by Stephen Hogan.
+In The Tudors (2007-2010), a Showtime original series, Henry Norris was portrayed by Stephen Hogan.